If You Dont Marry Him Your Mother Will Never Speak to Your Again

 Before Elizabeth had time for any affair but a chroma of surprise, Mrs. Bennet instantly answered,

-"Oh dear! - Yes - certainly. - I am certain Lizzy will be very happy - I am certain she can have no objection. - Come, Kitty, I want you lot upwards stairs."
+"Oh dear!
+Yes certainly.
+I am certain Lizzy will be very happy I am certain she can have no objection.
+Come, Kitty, I want you lot upwards stairs."
 And gathering her work together, she was hastening abroad, when Elizabeth called out,

-"Beloved Ma'am, do not get. - I beg you will not get. - Mr. Collins must excuse me. - He tin can have nothing to say to me that any torso need not hear.
+"Beloved Ma'am, do not get.
+I beg you will not get.
+Mr. Collins must excuse me.
+He tin can have nothing to say to me that any torso need not hear.
 I am going away myself."

-"No, no, nonsense, Lizzy. - I want you will stay where yous are." - And upon Elizabeth's seeming really, with vexed and embarrassed looks, virtually to escape, she added, "Lizzy, I insist upon your staying and hearing Mr. Collins."
+"No, no, nonsense, Lizzy.
+I want you will stay where yous are."
+And upon Elizabeth's seeming really, with vexed and embarrassed looks, virtually to escape, she added, "Lizzy, I insist upon your staying and hearing Mr. Collins."

-Elizabeth would non oppose such an injunction - and a moment'southward consideration making her also sensible that it would exist wisest to get it over as soon and as quietly as possible, she sat down again, and tried to conceal past incessant employment the feelings which were divided betwixt distress and diversion.
+Elizabeth would non oppose such an injunction and a moment'southward consideration making her also sensible that it would exist wisest to get it over as soon and as quietly as possible, she sat down again, and tried to conceal past incessant employment the feelings which were divided betwixt distress and diversion.
 Mrs. Bennet and Kitty walked off, and every bit soon as they were gone Mr. Collins began.

 "Believe me, my dear Miss Elizabeth, that your modesty, so far from doing you any disservice, rather adds to your other perfections.
 You would accept been less amiable in my eyes had there non been this picayune unwillingness; but allow me to assure you that I have your respected female parent'southward permission for this accost.
 Yous can hardly doubt the purport of my discourse, however your natural delicacy may pb you to dissemble; my attentions have been too marked to be mistaken.
 Most as soon as I entered the house I singled you lot out as the companion of my hereafter life.
-But before I am run abroad with by my feelings on this subject, maybe it will be advisable for me to country my reasons for marrying - and moreover for coming into Hertfordshire with the design of selecting a married woman, as I certainly did."
+But before I am run abroad with by my feelings on this subject, maybe it will be advisable for me to country my reasons for marrying and moreover for coming into Hertfordshire with the design of selecting a married woman, as I certainly did."

 The idea of Mr. Collins, with all his solemn composure, being run away with by his feelings, made Elizabeth so near laughing that she could not use the curt pause he allowed in whatsoever endeavor to stop him farther, and he continued:

 "My reasons for marrying are, offset, that I think it a right thing for every clergyman in like shooting fish in a barrel circumstances (like myself) to set the example of matrimony in his parish.
-Secondly, that I am convinced it will add very greatly to my happiness; and thirdly - which peradventure I ought to have mentioned earlier, that it is the detail advice and recommendation of the very noble lady whom I have the honour of calling patroness.
-Twice has she condescended to give me her opinion (unasked too!) on this subject; and information technology was merely the very Sabbatum night before I left Hunsford - between our pools at quadrille, while Mrs. Jenkinson was arranging Miss de Bourgh'southward human foot-stool, that she said, "Mr. Collins, you must marry.
-A clergyman like you must marry. - Chuse properly, chuse a gentlewoman for my sake; and for your own, let her be an active, useful sort of person, not brought up high, just able to make a small income go a proficient mode.
+Secondly, that I am convinced it will add very greatly to my happiness; and thirdly which peradventure I ought to have mentioned earlier, that it is the detail advice and recommendation of the very noble lady whom I have the honour of calling patroness.
+Twice has she condescended to give me her opinion (unasked too!) on this subject; and information technology was merely the very Sabbatum night before I left Hunsford between our pools at quadrille, while Mrs. Jenkinson was arranging Miss de Bourgh'southward human foot-stool, that she said, "Mr. Collins, you must marry.
+A clergyman like you must marry.
+Chuse properly, chuse a gentlewoman for my sake; and for your own, let her be an active, useful sort of person, not brought up high, just able to make a small income go a proficient mode.
 This is my advice.
 Find such a woman as shortly as you tin can, bring her to Hunsford, and I will visit her."
 Allow me, by the way, to observe, my fair cousin, that I do not reckon the detect and kindness of Lady Catherine de Bourgh as among the least of the advantages in my power to offer.
 Yous will find her manners beyond any thing I can describe; and your wit and vivacity I call up must exist acceptable to her, especially when tempered with the silence and respect which her rank will inevitably excite.
 Thus much for my general intention in favour of matrimony; information technology remains to be told why my views were directed to Longbourn instead of my own neighbourhood, where I assure you there are many amiable young women.
-Just the fact is, that being, as I am, to inherit this estate after the death of your honoured father (who, however, may live many years longer), I could not satisfy myself without resolving to chuse a married woman from among his daughters, that the loss to them might exist as little as possible, when the melancholy consequence takes place - which, nonetheless, equally I have already said, may not be for several years.
+Just the fact is, that being, as I am, to inherit this estate after the death of your honoured father (who, however, may live many years longer), I could not satisfy myself without resolving to chuse a married woman from among his daughters, that the loss to them might exist as little as possible, when the melancholy consequence takes place which, nonetheless, equally I have already said, may not be for several years.
 This has been my motive, my fair cousin, and I flatter myself it volition not sink me in your esteem.
 And at present nothing remains for me merely to assure you in the nigh animated language of the violence of my affection.
 To fortune I am perfectly indifferent, and shall make no demand of that nature on your begetter, since I am well aware that information technology could not be complied with; and that chiliad pounds in the 4 per cents, which will not be yours till later your mother'south death, is all that you may ever be entitled to.
 On that head, therefore, I shall exist uniformly silent; and you may assure yourself that no ungenerous reproach shall ever pass my lips when we are married."

 It was absolutely necessary to interrupt him at present.